jamesdbloom/docker_couchbase/README.md

 ## Couchbase Dockerfile

-This repository contains a **Dockerfile** to create an instance of Couchbase
+This repository contains a **Dockerfile** that can be used to create a cluster of Couchbase nodes

 This **Dockerfile** has been published as a [trusted build](https://registry.hub.docker.com/u/jamesdbloom/couchbase/) to the public [Docker Registry](https://index.docker.io/).